matholroyd/bitcoin-server-emulator/README.markdown

 As said above though, please send me a message (on GitHub) if the interface changes!

+# Installing and running

+Currently this is not a gem, so you'll need to clone this repository to a directory.

+    git clone git://github.com/matholroyd/bitcoin-server-emulator.git

+The app is a [Sinatra app](http://sinatrarb.com), so to run it you will need to install Sinatra:

+    gem install sinatra

+To run, use the following in the directory you cloned this repository to:

+    ruby -rubygems start.rb (defaults to port 4567)

+Or if you prefer to use Shotgun:

+    gem install shotgun
+    shotgun start.rb  (defaults to port 9393)

 ## Command reference - impletemented

 Note that for the following the `[minconf=1]` option is not implemented.